Examination Board: AQA

 What will be expected of me?

 Students of all abilities can take a language at GCSE.
-All that is needed is a great deal of enthusiasm, commitment to learning, and preparation and independent learning at home.
+All that is needed is a great deal of enthusiasm, commitment to learning, with preparation and independent learning at home.
 Learning a language is a challenge – but it is worth it!

 What skills will I develop?